 As Arundhati Roy, Jeramy Lent, Saleemul Huq and Timothy Morton suggest, why not think of the “pandemic as a portal,” a dress rehearsal for the climate crisis, “an icon of what is really possible” and a chance to take the lessons learned from this finite crisis and use them to tackle another more enduring one?
 We might even thank the virus one day for driving us to a breaking point from which the only way forward was change.

-As the crisis deepens we have seen behavioural changes, environmental improvements, market shocks and levels of state intervention to protect citizens and businesses that were previously unthinkable.
-The UK’s government has paid 80% of the salaries of contracted workers and the self-employed, and is renting hotels for the homeless.
-Spain has promised to introduce a universal basic income and has already nationalised its private hospitals.
-New York State is releasing low risk prisoners and has halted evictions.
+As the crisis deepened we have seen behavioural changes, environmental improvements, market shocks and levels of state intervention to protect citizens and businesses that were previously unthinkable.
+The UK’s government paid 80% of the salaries of contracted workers and the self-employed, and rented hotels for the homeless.
+Spain promised to introduce a universal basic income and has already nationalised its private hospitals.
+New York State released low risk prisoners and has halted evictions.

 We are learning that people have been quite prepared to dramatically change their behaviour to reduce the risk of overwhelming their nation’s health systems.
 This is encouraging and diminishes the argument that actions on climate change will affect civil liberties and freedoms.
-We are expected to see an 8-11% reduction in global emissions due to the lockdown, an amount equivalent to the annual emissions reductions needed in each year of the next decade to limit warming to less than 1.5°C above pre-industrial temperatures.
-We are experiencing a huge reduction in air pollution as the economic slowdown closes factory doors, stops unnecessary car journeys and brings to a halt fossil fuel burning public transport systems around the world.
-A reduction in car crashes and train derailments has greatly reduced moralities in India and less air pollution has saved an estimated 77,000 lives in China.
+We experienced a huge reduction in air pollution as the economic slowdown closed factory doors, stopped unnecessary car journeys and brought to a halt fossil fuel burning public transport systems around the world.
+A reduction in car crashes and train derailments greatly reduced moralities in India, and less air pollution saved an estimated 77,000 lives in China.

 - Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from Future Scenarios (2016-2021)